For Every Child Who Believes in Themselves, There Are Parents Who Believed in Them First

 • Educate by example: Parents should be a good model of self-esteem.

-• Encourage mental flexibility to ensure creativity: There are hundreds of ways to do things, let children discover theirs.
+• Encourage mental flexibility to ensure creativity: There are hundreds of ways to do things, and let children discover theirs.

 • Help them to set goals and be more independent.

 We don’t want children who have to be perfect because we don’t want to cultivate pride.
-W e want children who love each other and trust in themselves and their potential.
+We want children who love each other and trust in themselves and their potential.
 In short, we want them to know that by being themselves, they will always win.

 This text is provided for informational purposes only and does not replace consultation with a professional.
 If in doubt, consult your specialist.